 Gibson RL, Emerson J, McNamara S, Burns LL, Rosenfield M, Yunker A, Hamblett N, Accurso F, Dovey M, Hiatt P, Konstan MW, Moss R, Retsch-Bogart G, Wagener J, Waltz D, Wilmott R, Zeitlin PL, Ramsey B. Significant microbiological effect of inhaled tobramycin in young children with cystic fibrosis.
 Am J Resp Crit Care Med 2003; 167:841-849.
 [PubMed]

-This trial of 300 mg tobramycin for inhalation twice daily (which seems to be a huge dose for young children compared to the effective 80 mg doses of inhaled tobramycin in some previous studies!) in 21 children less than 6 years for early Pseudomonas infection was stopped as there was a significant microbiological effect in all the treated patients.
+This trial of 300 mg tobramycin for inhalation twice daily in 21 children less than 6 years for early Pseudomonas infection was stopped as there was a significant microbiological effect in all the treated patients.
 There was no P. aeruginosa (PA) present in the 8 tobramycin-treated children but in only 1 of 13 in the placebo group had the infection cleared.
 The authors concluded that 28 days of tobramycin solution for inhalation, 300 mg twice daily, is safe and effective for significant reduction of lower airway Pseudomonas density in young children with CF.

-This study seemed to eventually convince many clinicians that early treatment of PA was effective in eradicating the organism first suggested in our letter to the Lancet from Leeds in 1985 nearly 20 years earlier (Littlewood et al, 1985. above) and later confirmed in Copenhagen in 1991 in a clinical trial (Valerius et al, 1991. above).
-We have found the delay of over a decade in adopting early eradication treatment of PA by many centres difficult to understand in view of the mass of evidence supporting the obvious deleterious effect of chronic PA infection on patients’ ultimate health and even survival.
+This study from a leading N. American centre seemed to eventually convince many clinicians that early treatment of PA was effective in eradicating the organism as first suggested in our letter to the Lancet from Leeds in 1985 nearly 20 years earlier (Littlewood et al, 1985. above) and later confirmed in Copenhagen in 1991 in a clinical trial (Valerius et al, 1991. above).
+We have found the delay in adopting early eradication treatment of PA by many centres difficult to understand in view of the mass of evidence supporting the obvious deleterious effect of chronic PA infection on patients’ ultimate health and even survival.

-Dr Ronald Gibson (figure 1) is Director of the CF Clinical Centre at Seattle Children’s Hospital and extensively involved in CF clinical care and research
+Dr Ronald Gibson (fig. 1c) is Director of the CF Clinical Centre at Seattle Children’s Hospital and extensively involved in CF clinical care and research

 Gilljam M. Chaparro C. Tullis E. Chan C. Keshavjee S. Hutcheon M. GI complications after lung transplantation in patients with cystic fibrosis.
 Chest.
 2003; 123:37-41.
 [PubMed]